Paddington tube station (Circle and Hammersmith & City lines)

-Paddington (/ˈpædɪŋtən/) is a London Underground station in Paddington, London.
+Paddington (/ˈpædɪŋtən/) is a London Underground station in Paddington.
 It is located adjacent to the north side of Paddington mainline station and has entrances from within the mainline station and from Paddington Basin.
-The station is on the Circle and Hammersmith & City lines between Royal Oak and Edgware Road stations and is in London Fare Zone 1.
+The station is on the Circle and Hammersmith & City lines between Royal Oak and Edgware Road stations and is in London fare zone 1.

 The station is one of two separate Underground stations of the same name.
 The other station, on Praed Street to the south of the mainline station, is served by the Bakerloo, Circle and District lines.
 Although shown on the London Underground map as a single station, the two stations are not directly linked and interchange between them is via the concourse of the mainline station.